How to Create a Content Marketing Distribution Strategy

 Search Engine Marketing

 Search engine marketing involves using search engines such as Google and Bing to promote your ads to audiences looking to find solutions to their problems.
 SEM operates on a Pay–per-click (PPC) advertising model, where advertisers pay every time a user clicks on their ad.
-Google AdWords and Bing Ads are both PPC platforms where you can set up your paid advertising campaigns – run ads and promote landing pages to get your visitors to sign up for your service or buy your products.
+Google Ads and Bing Ads are both PPC platforms where you can set up your paid advertising campaigns – run ads and promote landing pages to get your visitors to sign up for your service or buy your products.